tm011064/Benchmark/README.md

   .Go();
 ```

-## Benchmark Candidates With Contexts
+#### Benchmark Candidates With Contexts

 Often it is useful to compare algorithms against different data scenarios.
 An algorithm which performs well against a few data records may become inefficient when run against large datasets.
-You can define classes implementing the `IBenchmarkContext` interface to pass parameters to your test methods (see LINK for complete example):
+You can define classes implementing the [IBenchmarkContext](https://github.com/tm011064/Benchmark/blob/master/src/Benchmark/IBenchmarkContext.cs) interface to pass parameters to your test methods:

 ``` c#
 var items = Enumerable.Range(0, 1000)